ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Point of html5: accessibility to all devices

 Social games are a great fit for light, engaging games.
-Big market opportunity and distribution opportunities in the mobile space, especially for people already on Facebook.
-These can be augmented with native apps, wrappers around the html5 games.
+There is a big market opportunity and distribution opportunities in the mobile space, especially for people already on Facebook.
+These can be augmented with native apps, which can be no more than wrappers around the html5 games.

 Products run on all devices, because of html5.
 Doesn't matter who "wins" the mobile OS war.

 > "How many of you building HTML5 games are targeting mobile?"
 Everyone raises
 > their hand. #ngc11 Mobile HTML5 games = huge opportunity